-Science Grand Prix

-Science and technology play an indispensable role in our lives and in the development of industries.
+Science Grand Prix Science and technology play an indispensable role in our lives and in the development of industries.
 TEPCO, as a company that is deeply related to science and technology by producing energy and delivering electricity to customers, has held a Science Grand Prix since FY1995, with the desire to contribute to science education for the next generation.
 Science Grand Prix is a contest of independent science projects for elementary and junior high school students in Tokyo and the eight prefectures that make up the TEPCO service area.
 It is held annually under the sponsorship of the Ministry of Education, Culture, Sports, Science and Technology, prefectural boards of education, and national elementary and junior high school science education councils.

-We hope that the contest will encourage children to become more aware of various phenomena and occurrences in their daily lives, and will deepen their interest in science by pursuing those phenomena experiments through observation.
+We hope that the contest will encourage children to become more aware of various phenomena and occurrences in their daily lives, and will deepen their interest in science by pursuing those phenomena through experiments and observation.
 We will continue to host the contest in the future, to foster a spirit of technical innovation among children who will lead the 21st century.

 Science Grand Prix

 Support for work experience events

 TEPCO's Koto Branch takes an active part in "Wakuwaku Week Tokyo," an event sponsored by Tokyo Prefecture for junior high school students.
 In cooperation with the boards of education of Tokyo and Koto Ward, we provide lectures on energy to students in the region, as well as offer hands-on experience in TEPCO's electricity meterreading activities, cooking using IH cooking heaters, and riding a maintenance vehicle used for work in high places.
 Through such work experiences in actual working environments, we aim to foster social skills and work values in children.
 On the last day of the event, we present a certificate of completion to each participant.

-Work experience event

-Nursing care training program for junior high school students junior high school students various opportunities to interact with senior citizens and to experience work at nursing homes.
+Work experience event Nursing care training program for junior high school students TEPCO Partners Co., Inc., a member of the TEPCO Group, applies the expertise it has cultivated in the field of nursing services to promoting awareness of the unavoidable issue of nursing care.
+It arranges student visits to elderly daycare facilities and otherwise provides elementary and junior high school students various opportunities to interact with senior citizens and to experience work at nursing homes.
 It also teaches people about basic nursing care that would be useful to know should the need arise.
-These initiatives contribute to creating communities people can age comfortably, safe in the knowledge that the issue of nursing care is supported by the entire community.
+These initiatives contribute to creating communities where people can age comfortably, safe in the knowledge that the issue of nursing care is supported by the entire community.